Smoked Chicken Quarters

 Step 1: Make a salt brine.

-A simple salt brine of a gallon of water, 1 cup salt and 3/4 cup brown sugar can really make for a flavorful beginning to your chicken quarters.
+A simple chicken brine of a gallon of water, 1 cup salt and 3/4 cup brown sugar can really make for a flavorful beginning to your chicken quarters.
 Why use brine?
 In addition to drawing more water into the chicken to make it juicier, salt brine actually begins the seasoning process, causing flavor to fully permeate the meat.
 You don't actually have to do this step, but if you want tender, flavorful bird, don't skip this step.

 Step 2: Brine chicken for four hours.